Main Navigation

 Learning Experience Open Accordion

-The hybrid program gives students access to a graduate degree with the same accredited curriculum as our on-campus program, but in a different format.
-The hybrid program follows a cohort model of learning, centering the distance student experience in a community-learning environment.
-In this model, students progress through each course together, getting to engage in both online and in-person learning.
-This approach allows for flexibility in how students balance work, life, and coursework, with most learning occurring in the online platform, asynchronously (on your own schedule).
-In addition to this, each semester also includes one in-person class weekend and one virtual class weekend of instruction (refer to linked schedule for specific details, dates, and class times).
-Students receive exemplary instruction from experienced faculty while enjoying the benefits of peer support and connection with your cohort.
+The hybrid program also follows a cohort model of learning, centering the distance student experience in a community-learning environment.
+In this model, students progress through each course together, getting to engage with the same learning community throughout the duration of the program.
+Students receive exemplary instruction from experienced faculty while enjoying the benefits of peer support and connection with the cohort.

 Expected workload and internship component

-MSW students come from all walks of life and enter the program with a variety of personal and career backgrounds.
-While the majority of the program content utilizes the flexibility of the online delivery format, it still requires the same amount of work and time as an on-campus program.
+• Students in the hybrid M.S.W. program have a wide array of personal and career backgrounds.
+While much of the program content utilizes the flexibility of the online delivery format, it still requires the same amount of work and time as an on-campus program.
 Depending on your learning and study style, you can expect to spend nine to twelve hours per week on a three-credit course.

 Curriculum Open Accordion